 A warm look at the Chinese legends and rituals of one of the most important festivals in the world, as shared by entrepreneur and Chineasy creator ShaoLan Hsueh.

-The Lunar New Year is a joyous, noisy winter holiday — its days are filled with parades, firecrackers, and bright red signs and banners with good-luck messages.
+The Lunar New Year is a joyous, noisy winter holiday — its days are filled with parades, bright red signs and banners with good-luck messages, and firecrackers.
 For people in many countries around the world, it’s a time for annual family gatherings that feature special gifts and meals … and more firecrackers.

 Once upon a time, there was a fearsome monster called Nian (年, pronounced Nián).
 Every year, before the spring arrived, Nian would emerge from his den and hunt for prey.
 His favorite things to eat were children and livestock.
 People lived in fear of him, and they’d board up their houses before going somewhere to hide.
 As the residents of a village were packing up for their escape one year, an ancient man visited, begging for food.
 He was a stranger, and the people were too busy running away to tend to him.
 However, one kind old lady gave him rice and urged him to flee with the rest of the village.
 The old man said, “If you let me stay in your house for one night, I can promise you that the monster will never come back again.”